haf-decent/usbrelay/README.md

 ```

 ## Updates
-1. Create setStates method for USBrelay
-2. Get state of Board directly through a command rather than assuming 16x'0' state when initializing Boards
+1. Get state of Board directly through a command rather than assuming 16x'0' state when initializing Boards

 ## Contributing
 I made this module on my own.
 Any help/feedback is appreciated.